SeeddheeCodes/BsicML/README.md

 # Steos to create a ML model

-  Formulating the Question
+-  Formulating the Question
 -  Finding and Understanding the Data
 -  Feature Engineering
--  Choosing a mode
+-  Choosing a model
 -  Predict an output is a logistic regression
 -  Classify an output is a classification model
 -  Tuning and Evaluating